 What matters is that you are on board and you are on your way.
 Anything is possible when hope is your copilot.

 And besides, who knows?
 Maybe next time an ear bud comes shooting out of one of the twins ears, it will land in your drink and shock him?
-And, then the flight attendant will take pity on your earwax contaminated beverage and give you an extra bag of pretzels and an entire unopened can of shining, shimmering, knight in shining armor gleaming Diet Coke
+And, then the flight attendant will take pity on your earwax contaminated beverage and give you an extra bag of pretzels and an entire unopened can of shining, shimmering, prince on a white horse gleaming, Diet Coke

 #agirlcandream #imonmyway #wannacome #dontbringtoomuchbaggage